ChalmersGU-data-structure-courses/dsabook/src/markdown/08-abstract-data-types/03-sets-and-maps.md

 We can specify a minimal interface for sets like this:

     interface Set of K extends Collection:
-        add(key: K)               // Adds the key to the set. remove(key: K)            // Removes the key from the set, if it is there. contains(key: K) -> Bool  // Returns true if the key is in the set.
+        add(set, key: K)               // Adds the key to the set. remove(set, key: K)            // Removes the key from the set, if it is there. contains(set, key: K) -> Bool  // Returns true if the key is in the set.

 ::: example
 #### Example: Spell-checking